ivanubi/credimart-react-native/README.md

 ##### - Step 2: Install Expo command line tools.
 `npm install --global expo-cli`
-Optional steps (it would make you life easier):
+Optional steps (it would make your life easier):

 - Register on Expo (either using the web or using the command `expo register`).
 - Then Login on Expo using `expo login`.